 The applicant has been barred from working with children and it is an offence to engage this person in child-related work or child-related roles.
 This bar is applied based on a decision made by the OCG, following a risk assessment.

 4.1.4 Interim bar

 The applicant has been barred from working with children during the course of a risk assessment.
-It is an offence to engage this person in child-related work or child-related roles.
+It is an offence to engage this person in child-related work.